Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Osmanthus, Gui Hua or Osmanthus fragrans is a species containing over 30 different varieties from Asia.
 The leaves are used to perfume tea and the tree’s fruit are edible.
 It is the flowers that are most frequently used medicinally.

 Beyond its medical applications in Chinese medicine, osmanthus is also used to make a valuable perfume.
-The scent has often been compared to jasmine, to honey, to fruit, or to apricot.
+The scent has often been compared to jasmine, to honey, or to apricot.
 It also has slightly woody or earthy undertones, which make it especially nicely with the faintly herbal earthiness of tea.
-Its other names of Sweet Olive, Tea Olive and Fragrant Olive, gives some hint as to the fact that it has long been appreciated for its aroma.
-It was considered so precious in ancient times that it was only used to make perfumes of the Emperor.

 The flowers are harvested in the autumn around the moon festival season.
 Osmanthus wine is a traditional choice for the “reunion wine” drunk with one’s family, and osmanthus-flavored confections and teas may also be consumed.